Agency is having the power or capacity to act and make choices.

 Support students to learn through authentic, relevant, real-world contexts, where their interests, skills, and the issues and opportunities within their own communities can form the basis for learning.

-Supporting future-oriented learning and teaching: A New Zealand perspective
+– Supporting future-oriented learning and teaching: A New Zealand perspective, 2012

 The central goal is to develop certain competencies in everyone, to use – and build on – people’s strengths and interests, while also ensuring that everyone has the basics, via a system that allows people to follow personalised learning pathways.

-The centre of the campground picture is the place where students and their teacher/mentors plan their learning personal programmes.
-The camping ground could have several different “loop tracks” that lead to a variety of different learning experiences.
+Students and their teacher/mentors plan learning personal programmes.
+Students are able to explore several different “loop tracks” that lead to a variety of different learning experiences.
 These could involve:

 The purpose of these experiences is to provide contexts which will develop students’ overall capacity: